david-barbion/visitor-maps/readme.txt

 The geolite database is really just a 30 meg file.
-As a workaround, you can manually download the [GeoLiteCity.dat.gz file from this URL](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz), unzip it and upload GeoLiteCity.dat to the `/plugins/visitor-maps/` folder.
+As a workaround, you can manually download the [GeoLiteCity.dat.gz file from this URL](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz), unzip it and upload GeoLiteCity.dat to the `/wp-content/visitor-maps-geoip/` folder.
 The GeoLiteCity.dat file is the database for the location from IP feature.
-If the file is missing, the blog should function fine.
+If the file is missing, the blog should still function.
 When the file is not installed, the location information for a user is skipped.

-### Why are all the location pins about 10 pixels too low on the visitor map?
-Some themes interfere with the proper display of the location pins on the Visitor Maps page.
+= Why are all the location pins about 10 pixels too low on the visitor map? = Some themes interfere with the proper display of the location pins on the Visitor Maps page.
 Uncheck the setting "Enable hover labels for location pins on visitor map page."

-### Why are the location pins different colors on the visitor map?
-Visitors have Red/yellow location pins.
+= Why are the location pins different colors on the visitor map? = Visitors have Red/yellow location pins.
 Search bots will have blue location pins.
 Registered users who are logged in will have green location pins.

-### Can you add charts and graphs of visitor activity like Google Analytics?
+= Can you add charts and graphs of visitor activity like Google Analytics? =

 Probably not.
 Google analytics, webalizer, etc. are already good free web tracking statistics tools.
 I would still like to hear from you if you have an idea of how I can improve this.
 If your suggestion is useful and easy to code, I might add it.
 [Contact Mike Challis](http://www.642weather.com/weather/contact_us.php)

-### Does this work on WPMU or BuddyPress?
+= Does this work on WPMU or BuddyPress? =
 Yes, If you use WPMU or BuddyPress you can have multiple blogs with individual visitor maps on each one.
 On WPMU you would install it in `plugins`, not `mu-plugins`.
 Do not the plugin activate site wide, then each blog owner can have his own visitor map settings and dashboard view.

-### Is this plugin available in other languages?
+= Is this plugin available in other languages? =

 Yes.
 To use a translated version, you need to obtain or make the language file for it.
 At this point it would be useful to read [Installing WordPress in Your Language](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") from the Codex.
 You will need an .mo file for this plugin that corresponds with the "WPLANG" setting in your wp-config.php file.
 Translations are listed below -- if a translation for your language is available, all you need to do is place it in the `/wp-content/plugins/visitor-maps/languages` directory of your WordPress installation.
 If one is not available, and you also speak good English, please consider doing a translation yourself (see the next question).